jalvarado91/tinyflow/README.md

 TinyFlow can live in the same project where the resources will be deployed to, or it can reference a different project.
 At this time, a TinyFlow deployment only supports one project, so I recommend putting in in the same railway project where the resources will be.

-You can also try my instance at https://tinyflow.up.railway.app
+You can also try my instance at https://tinyflow.up.railway.app (if I haven't shut it down)

 ### Local Usage
 The steps are similar as above.
 You'll need a MongoDB URL string, and you'll need something like ngrok to listen to webhook notifications from railway.
 Check the `.env.example` file for the variable names.